GUIDE 2024

 Do not give a vague answer to this question.
 You should have a prepared and well-defined answer to this question that contains two elements:

-• Your goal: Exactly where you want to see yourself after five years, for example, in a senior medical writer role or a management role overseeing a team of medical writers.
+• Your goal: Exactly where you want to see yourself after five years, for example, in a senior medical writer role, a management role overseeing a team of medical writers, or focusing on career advancement.

 • The plan for achieving your goal: components of the plan can include